christelsilva/test-cls/AI_Demo_Handout-2.md

-**Generative AI Essentials**

-for Non-Technologists
+# Generative AI Essentials for Non-Technologists

-**Student Demo Handout**

-*Copy any prompt below and paste it into your AI tool to follow along.*
+## Student Demo Handout

-# **How to use this handout**
+## **How to use this handout**

 This handout contains every prompt that will be demoed during the session.
+Copy any prompt below and paste it into your AI tool to follow along.
 Each demo lists:

 * The file (if any) you'll need to attach when running the prompt
 * A short description of what the demo shows